olinlibrary/futureboard/README.md

 * Server-side resizing images and videos, EXIF-orientation fix, creating thumnails of originals
 * Edit Bob page
 * Unit Testing, Test-driven development
-* Replace Materialize carousel - seek alternatives or make your own for better performance & extendability
 * Authentication
 * Rooms for different content on different screens and/or privacy associated with posts
 * Administration Page / "Who is moderating?"